Richard Hildebrandt: Peacetime SS and political career

 On 9 November 1933, Hildebrandt became the first commander of SS-Abschnitt (District) XXI, headquartered in Görlitz, where he oversaw three SS-Standarten.
 This was followed by a transfer to head SS-Abschnitt XI in Wiesbaden on 15 April 1935, where he remained through 31 December 1936.
 His next assignment was a promotion to commander of SS-Oberabschnitt (Main District) "Rhein," also in Weisbaden, from January 1937.
 Additionally, when the post of SS and Police Leader (HSSPF) "Rhein" was created on 1 April 1939, Hildebrandt became the first holder of this post, holding it simultaneously with the SS-Oberabschnitt command.
 He retained these posts until September 1939, after the outbreak of the war.

 Apart from his various high-level SS commands, Hildebrandt was also active in politics.
-Following the Nazi seizure of power, he was elected as a deputy to the Reichstag on 12 November 1933 from electoral constituency 7, Regierungsbezirk Breslau.
-He was subsequently elected as a deputy from electoral constituency 19, Hessen-Nassau, on 29 March 1936 and retained this seat until the fall of the Nazi regime.
+Following the Nazi seizure of power, he was elected as a deputy to the Reichstag on 12 November 1933 from electoral constituency 7, Breslau.
+He was subsequently elected as a deputy from constituency 19, Hessen-Nassau, on 29 March 1936 and retained this seat until the fall of the Nazi regime.
 In 1934, he was also appointed to the Prussian Provincial Council.
 From April 1940 to July 1942 he also served as an honorary member of the People's Court.